yrmvgh/yiufcrawl/README.md

 * Vine Stalkers
     * added a lignify ability, allowing them to lignify or unlignify at will, costing some time and food, but possibly adding some interesting strategic choices.
+    * added poor fitting armour mutation, forcing them to rely on their lignify ability more.
+They get a higher level of this mutation at level 12, reducing their body armour effectiveness from 1/2 down to 1/3

 * Spells
     * because the new consumables inventory took the 'I' command, the spell list can now be seen with the 's' command.